whileloop99/whileloop99.github.io/chrome-store/memorize/privacy-policy.md

 ## 8. Children's Data

-### 8.1 Minimum Age
+### 8.1 Age Accessibility

-- This extension is not intended for children under 13
+- This extension is designed to be safe and accessible for users of all ages
-- We do not knowingly collect information from children under 13
+- No minimum age restrictions - the extension is available to everyone
+- All data remains local on the user's device, ensuring privacy for all users

 ### 8.2 Child Protection

-- If we discover collection of information from children, we will delete it immediately
+- Since all data is stored locally, there's no risk of external data exposure
-- Parents can contact us to request deletion of their child's information
+- Parents can easily monitor their child's usage as data stays on the device
+- Parents can uninstall the extension at any time to remove all data

 ## 9. Policy Updates